Ceviche9/Ceviche9/README.md

 - Chemistry student at <a href="https://ifce.edu.br">IFCE - Federal Institute of Education, Science and Technology of Ceará</a>.
 - Focusing on improving my skills in full stack development.
 - Mobile development enthusiast.
-- In love with the typescript ecosystem 💛
+- In love with the javascript ecosystem 💛

 ---